 Our litigation has resulted in precedent-setting legal victories, protecting essential wildlife habitat and creating beneficial environmental case law for use by activists across the U.S. Among our many accomplishments are:

-- In 2014, with co-plaintiff Hell’s Canyon Preservation Council, we won our Ninth Circuit Court appeal on the Snow Basin timber sale.
+- In 2014, with co-plaintiff Hell’s Canyon Preservation Council, we won our District Court appeal on the Snow Basin timber sale.
 This decision upheld the argument that the Forest Service cannot move forward with their plans to violate existing standards (such as those protecting large trees), as their analysis and consideration of important ecological conditions was inadequate.
 This ruling also set important precedent for other timber sales using Forest Plan amendments, and saved over 10,000 large trees.

 - Also in 2014, we won our Ninth Circuit appeal supporting our legal claim that the USFS needs to better analyze potential impacts and protect riparian areas from toxic herbicide spraying on the Wallowa Whitman National Forest.
 We plan to apply this precedent-setting victory to improve other invasive plant management plans